 Annual Washington State Association for Justice (Formerly WSTLA) and Law Student Speed Networking Event

 Trial attorneys from small firms who represent plaintiffs will attend the event and provide insight into the excitement, challenges, and satisfaction of advocating for the little guy.
 The members of this organization are very collegial and rely heavily on a supportive network of colleagues.
 Attend this event to learn and equally important build relationships that will benefit you throughout your career.
 Not to be missed.
 Appetizers will be served.
 Space is limited - RSVP in Symplicity.

 Career Fairs and Conferences

 Public Interest Job Fair

-Annual Solo, Small, and Mid-Size Firm Fair
+Spring OCI/ Solo, Small, and Mid-Size Firm Networking Event

-Beyond the Traditional Fair
+Beyond the Traditional Panel and Reception

 Employers working in a variety of industries where the JD degree is highly valued will be available to share how they developed their career.
 Potential participants include people doing risk management, regulatory analysts, policy analysts, legal publishing, HR for major corporations, Federal Agents, as well as many others.
-If you are considering a career outside the traditional practice of law, then the fair is not to be missed.